Mainframe Tape Details:

 We now have a method to record blocks of data on a tape, but how should we fit our data file into those tape blocks?
 We could pick a size for a tape block, say a nice round binary number like 512 bytes, and write our file to tape in 512 byte chunks.
 In fact, this is a common recording scheme.
 But what if we have a file with 250 byte records to write to tape?.
 The first 512 byte block will hold two records and 12 bytes of the third record.
 The second tape block will contain the remaining 238 bytes of the third record, plus the entire fourth record, plus 24 bytes of the fifth record.
 The third tape block contains the rest of the fifth record, then entire sixth record, and 36 bytes of the seventh.
 As you can see, this gets messy, especially at the end of the file or tape.
 (Some tape drives do work this way, though.)

-A better method is to make the size of the tape block some multiple of the record size, say 10.
+A better method for typical mainframe data is to make the size of the tape block some multiple of the record size, say 10.
 Then exactly 10 records fit in the first block, 10 in the second, and so on.
 This is the method most often used for mainframe tapes, in two variations: "fixed-block" and "variable-block".

 Most data on mainframe systems is stored in fixed length records .
 When writing these records to a tape, the operator normally specifies a block size that is some multiple of the record size, such as 10, 20 or 100 records per block.
 This results in a tape where all the blocks except the last are of the same size (fixed block).
 The last block is often a "short block" because there are not enough records remaining to fill another complete block.
 For example, a file of 93 records of length 250, which is "blocked 10" (meaning 10 records per block), will have 9 blocks of 2500 bytes (10 x 250), and one short block of 750 bytes (3 x 250).
 The last block is usually permitted to be shorter than the others, so it can contain only the remaining records.
 However, some systems or operators will pad the last block with dummy data (usually spaces or 9s) to make it the same size as the other blocks.

-Notice that "fixed block" when used to describe mainframe tapes does not mean the blocks can only be one certain size, constrained by the drive; rather it means the blocks are all the same size.
-The size of these blocks can be anything within the system limits, usually between 1 byte and 32,768 bytes.
+Notice that the term "fixed block" when used to describe mainframe tapes does not mean the blocks can only be one certain size, constrained by the drive; rather it means the blocks are all the same size.
+The size of these blocks can be anything within the drive limits, for example anything between 1 byte and 32,768 bytes.
 Furthermore, each tape file can use a different block size.
 (There are some kinds of tape drives, notable QIC drives, that are constrained to writing blocks of only 512 bytes, and these drives are often called "fixed block mode" drives.
 This is a different issue than fixed-block mainframe tapes.)

 This generic term means writing data of variable length records to a tape with variable length blocks.
 There are several methods to do this, but these three are common: